amsks/amsks.github.io/README.md

 5. Improved Resource Utilization
 6. Decrease in Carbon Footpriint

-# Mob: Vehicular Flow Modelling
+# MobMod: Vehicular Flow Modelling

 # MobMod: Palm Calculus
 Palm calculus is a way to reconsile differences in metrics that arise from sampling differences.
 To simply explain this, the rudimentary example is that of a cyclist going through the